Saab 9-5

-The Saab 9-5 is an executive car that was produced by the Swedish automobile maker Saab from 1997 to 2012.
+The Saab 9-5 is an executive car, manufactured and marketed by Saab from 1997 to 2012, across two generations.

-The first generation 9-5 was introduced in 1997 for the 1998 model year, as the replacement to the Saab 9000.
+The first generation 9-5 was introduced in 1997 for the 1998 model year, as the replacement of the Saab 9000.
 At the time, the car represented a significant development for the manufacturer.
 In the United States, the 9-5 was introduced in the spring of 1998, for the 1999 model year.

-On September 15, 2009, the second generation was presented at the Frankfurt Motor Show and production began in March 2010.
-It was the first Saab to be launched under Spyker Cars' ownership, even though it was developed almost completely under GM's ownership.
-Production ceased in 2012 amid the liquidation of the manufacturer.
+The second generation was presented at the Frankfurt Motor Show on September 15, 2009 and production began in March 2010.
+It was the first Saab automobile launched under Spyker Cars' ownership, though developed almost entirely under GM's ownership.
+Production ceased in 2012 amid Saab's liquidation.

 Overview

 Saab badged the model as the Saab 95, but consistently advertised it as the Saab 9-5, pronounced "nine five" rather than "ninety-five".
-This model should not be confused with the Saab 95, produced from 1959 to 1978.
+This model should not be confused with the Saab 95, manufactured from 1959 to 1978.

 The first generation 9-5 was available with sedan and station wagon body styles.
-Aerodynamically, the sedan's drag coefficient is 0.29, and the station wagon's is 0.31 (U.S. version 0.33).
+Aerodynamically, the sedan's drag coefficient is 0.29, and the station wagon's is 0.31 (0.33 for the U.S. version).
 Introduced in 1999, the wagon features innovations such as floor tracks to secure cargo and a sliding load floor to make loading easier.

 The 9-5 was the first production vehicle to offer ventilated seats, as well as asymmetrical turbocharging in the case of the 3.0L V6 engine.

 The last 9-5 sedan of the first generation rolled off the Trollhättan production line at the beginning of July 2009, and the last wagon was assembled on February 1, 2010.
 Between the summer of 1997, when 9-5 production began, and 2010, 252,236 sedans, and 231,357 wagons were built.
 The total production 483,593 units, was narrowly beaten by its predecessor, the 9000, of which 503,000 were built.

-Production equipment for the first-generation 9-5 was sold by General Motors to BAIC of China in 2009.
+Production equipment for the first-generation 9-5 was sold by General Motors to BAIC Group of China in 2009.